George Combe

-George Combe (21 October 1788 – 14 August 1858) was a trained Scottish lawyer and a spokesman of the phrenological movement for over 20 years.
-He founded the Edinburgh Phrenological Society in 1820 and wrote a noted study, The Constitution of Man (1828).
+George Combe (21 October 1788 – 14 August 1858) was a Scottish lawyer and a spokesman of the phrenological movement for over 20 years.
+He founded the Edinburgh Phrenological Society in 1820 and wrote The Constitution of Man (1828).
 After marriage in 1833, Combe devoted his later years to promoting phrenology internationally.

 Early life

 George Combe was born at Livingston's Yards, Edinburgh, the son of Marion (née Newton, died 1819) and George Combe, a prosperous brewer in the city.
 His younger brother was the physician Andrew Combe.
 After attending the High School of Edinburgh, he studied law at the University of Edinburgh, entered a lawyer's office in 1804, and in 1812 began a solicitor's practice at 11 Bank Street.

 In 1820 Combe moved his office to Mylnes Court on the Royal Mile and moved house to 8 Hermitage Place in Stockbridge.
 In 1825 he moved with Andrew to 2 Brown Square off the Grassmarket.
 The Combe brothers lived together in a large dwelling at 25 Northumberland Street in the New Town from 1829.